 The Lannisters have nothing on some of these characters.

 If you enjoy epic battles, both books have their fair share of war and disaster.

-While The Hound, The Mountain, Jaime Lannister, Nedd Stark are all great war heroes, they don’t have anything on the crazy Bible heroes.
+While The Hound, The Mountain, Jaime Lannister, and Nedd Stark are all great war heroes, they don’t have anything on the epic Bible heroes.